Dental Implant InstructionsBACK

 Immediately Following Surgery

 A liquid or soft diet is recommended for the first 24 hours after dental implant surgery.
-After 24 hours, you may advance your diet, but take care to avoid any chewing directly on the implant site.
-Avoid eating hard or crunchy foods and spicy foods.
+After 24 hours, you may advance your diet, but take care to avoid chewing directly on the implant site.
+Avoid eating hard, crunchy, or spicy foods.
 Take the prescribed pain medication before the numbness from the local anesthesia wears off.

 Restrict your activities on the day of surgery and return to normal activities slowly.
 Place ice packs on the outside of the face where the implants were placed.
 Use ice for the first 48 hours to decrease swelling by applying it as continuously as possible.

 Slight bleeding and redness in the saliva are common after dental implant placement.
 If there is excess bleeding, gently wipe any old clots from the mouth and then place clean new gauze over the area and bite firmly for 30–40 minutes.
 Repeat every 30–40 minutes with new gauze.
 If excessive bleeding continues, bite on a cold-water-moistened tea bag firmly for 30–40 minutes.
 Slowly remove the tea bag and leave the area alone.
 If there is continued excessive bleeding, call our office for further instructions.
 Also, avoid excessive talking and excessive chewing if there is continued bleeding.